Entry-Level Doctorate in Occupational Therapy (OTD)

 - Submit all official transcripts from each college and university that you have attended directly to OTCAS.

-- After your OTCAS application is in the verified status, UTMB will send an email to the applicant with the link for the supplemental application.
+- After your OTCAS application is in the verified status, OTCAS will submit your application to UTMB and then UTMB will send an email to the applicant with the link for the supplemental application ($40).

 - UTMB Enrollment Services will process your prerequisites and submit your application to the department for admission review.
 Once received, applicants will be given a UTMB ID number to access MyStar.